zmanio/sbt-ghreadme/README.md

-sbt-ghreadme

-The [sbt-ghreadme](http://zman.io/sbt-ghreadme/) project is a SBT plugin that extends [sbt-site](https://github.com/sbt/sbt-site) by converting GitHub-style README files into Jekyll documents to be included in the site.
+A [SBT](http://www.scala-sbt.org/) plugin that extends [sbt-site](https://github.com/sbt/sbt-site) by prepending YAML front matter to your github-style README files and including them in the generated site.
+This allows you to use the same documentation in multiple contexts without any manual duplication.

 This plugin is aimed at projects that: